b-sandrine/irembo-technical-assessment/README.md

 ## Description

-Both frontend and backend for the project
+Both frontend and backend for the irembo technical assessment